CONSULTATION FEE RANGE

-The state and its citizens entered the 21st century with a different attitude towards cannabis.
-In November 2008, Massachusetts decriminalized possession of small amounts of the herb.
+In November 2008, Massachusetts decriminalized possession of small amounts of marijuana.
 Four years later, 63% of the state’s voters approved Question 3 and legalized medicinal marijuana, and the law came into effect in January 2013.

-Here Is the Definitive Guide on How to Get a Medical Marijuana Card in Massachusetts
+How to Get a Medical Marijuana Card in MA

 Before you proceed, please note that all applicants must be residents of Massachusetts, at least 18 years of age, and suffer from a debilitating medical condition.
-We outline the list of qualifying conditions a little later on.
-Below are a few document options to help you prove state residency:
+You will need to provide documentation such as a utility bill or a loan/mortgage/lease dated within the previous six months.

 Step 1 – Receive a Doctor’s Recommendation

 State law requires you to have a ‘bona fide’ physician-patient relationship.
 After you receive certification, you also get a PIN from the state.
-Keep it safe because it is an essential part of the registration process.
+Please keep it safe because it is an essential part of registration.

 Step 2 – Register for the Massachusetts Medical Marijuana Program

-The fastest method of registration is via the official Massachusetts medical marijuana program website.
-The MMJ Online System significantly speeds up the process.
+The fastest registration method is via the official Massachusetts medical marijuana program website.
 However, if you can’t register online, you can request a lengthy paper registration process by calling (833) 869-6820.
 Once you become a patient, register with the program’s virtual gateway.

 Before registration, make sure you have the following: